 Essentially, Triple C can be dangerous in high doses.
 When abused, otherwise benign drugs, like acetaminophen can also contribute to health problems.
-Most importantly, those health problems may nor arise right away, but will likely continue to worsen throughout the individual’s life.
+Most importantly, those health problems may not arise right away, but will likely continue to worsen throughout the individual’s life.

 Is Your Teen Using Triple C?

-It’s difficult to tell what drug someone is using, but you can usually get a good idea if someone is using or not.
+It’s difficult to tell what drug someone is using, but you can usually get a good idea if someone is using it or not.
 Common “tells” include: